 In the early XXI century, it was possible to see the same civilised behaviour and the expansion of further routes and stations, but the seed of destruction started to grow.
 The prices of the tickets did not reﬂect the cost of the service as it was being subsidised by the new Socialist state, partly to help the poorer population as a demagogic way to earn sympathies.
 This policy of management aﬀected the quality of the service: electric staircases began to fail, the corridors were invaded by rodents, cockroaches, stray dogs, etc., criminality rose, accidents started happening, people were seen carrying items of furniture, eating and drinking were permitted and salaries of the underground personnel was meagre and the cleanliness and general aspect considerably declined.

 One of the worst decisions was to replace the French wagons and machine technology with a Spanish version, as by those days the French government was not well seen by the then Venezuelan president Chavez and his team.
 Moreover, the red wagons both inside and outside were covered with political propaganda of the socialist government, most of them quite untrue and far from reality.

 The Metro became overcrowded and insecure, mainly due to the fact that tickets were so much cheaper than normal, even though accidents and deaths were reported due to the high number of people in the stations.
 After the death of Chavez, the next administration made an even more dramatic bet by giving away free tickets and this ensured the Metro's almost final decline.

 But then, around 2018, the regime understood that this service had to be kept at least to a minimum, so they raised the price of the tickets.
-However, people now prefer to use buses and motorcycle taxis rather than risk their life on the underground.
+However, people now prefer to use buses and motorcycle taxis rather than risking their lives on the underground.

-Lastly and most importantly, teach the Venezuelans again that they can be better people.
+Lastly and most importantly, teach the Venezuelans that they can be better people again.